agriffard/agriffard.github.io/README.md

 # Antoine Griffard

-Ths site is made with:
+This site is made with:

 - [Astro](https://astro.build/)
 - [React](https://reactjs.org/)